MIGRATION BLOCKER – WHAT? WHERE? WHY?

 If white textiles or fabrics are to be coloured, there are various options.
 One of them is sublimation, where paint evaporates from carrier paper at 200°C and becomes solid on the textile or fabric fibres.
 However, this process only works with polyester or mixed fabrics where other dyeing processes use natural fibres, such as cotton.

 Problems are there to be solved: Our solution is a migration blocker.
 This migration blocker is a protective layer that is incorporated into the structure of the heat transfer.
 Most of the time, the protective layer is just above the adhesive layer where it forms the barrier for the evaporating paint.
+You can rest assured that the garment’s dye won’t bleed through light-coloured inks!

 The active carbon layer is set directly over the adhesive layer so that all other layers of the heat transfer are protected from the migrating colour of the textile, fabric or garment.
 For a better understanding, here you can see the lateral cross-section of a heat transfer enlarged 30 times.